p-suero/js-biglietto-treno/README.md

-#16 Utilizzo della if in JS
+#16 Primi utilizzi della if in JS